-With a current population estimated at 380,000, Arlington is the seventh largest city in Texas and the third largest in the Dallas/Fort Worth Metroplex.
+Arlington Texas has a current population that is estimated at 380,000, Arlington is the seventh largest city in Texas and the third largest in the Dallas/Fort Worth Metroplex.
 Its easy access to downtown Dallas and its location in the beautiful Prairie and Lakes region of North Central Texas have both contributed to an unparalleled growth the city has experienced over the last 60 years, a pattern which only continues into the present.

 Arlington was founded in 1875 and named after Arlington County, Virginia.
 After the arrival of the railroad in 1876, Arlington grew as a center for farming and cotton ginning.
 By 1925 the population was estimated at 3,031, and it grew to over four thousand before World War II.

 After the aerospace and automotive industries began locating plants around Arlington in the 1950s, the city became one of the great American “boomburgs” of the post-WWII era.
 The DFW Airport, which opened in 1974, contributed to the massive expansion in and around Arlington.

 Arlington’s strong economy and close connections to Dallas are just two of many reasons why the city continues to enjoy continued growth and prosperity.

 The city is located near three beautiful lakes popular with hikers, boaters and anglers: Lake Arlington to the west, Joe Pool Lake to the south and Mountain Creek Lake to the east.
 Ranches and bed and breakfasts dot the countryside, making for a picturesque landscape.

 The educational system in Arlington is also a draw.
 Families typically send their students to schools run by one of four academically solid school districts: Arlington ISD, Mansfield ISD, Grand Prairie ISD and Kennedale ISD.
 Students have the option to attend one of three fine charter schools: Summit International Preparatory, Arlington Classics Academy and Texas Leadership Charter Academy.